 - 1.1 For both programmes the default position is that all procurement should be on a cross-border basis.
 This mean that for INTERREG VA projects tenders should be advertised in all three jurisdictions (Ireland, Northern Ireland and Scotland) and for PEACE IV projects tenders should be advertised in Ireland and Northern Ireland. - 1.2 The Lead Partner must ensure that tenders are advertised proportionate to their value.
-For contracts of above €30,000 or £30,000, tenders must be advertised in either the regional press (i.e., those newspapers which are available across Northern Ireland, the Border Region and Western Scotland (INTERREG VA only) in which the project operates) and/or national public procurement websites (eTenders in Ireland, eTenders NI or eSourcing NI in Northern Ireland and Public Contracts Scotland (INTERREG VA only)). - 1.3 If the contracting body is based in Ireland, the eTenders or eSourcing NI website must be used for supply and services contracts above €30,000 or £30,000 and for works contracts above €50,000 or £50,000. - 1.4 The contents of each tender must not be disclosed to any party outside of the formal evaluation process.
+For contracts of above €30,000 or £30,000, tenders must be advertised in either the regional press (i.e. those newspapers which are available across Northern Ireland, the Border Region and Western Scotland (INTERREG VA only) in which the project operates) and/or national public procurement websites (eTenders in Ireland, eTendersNI in Northern Ireland and Public Contracts Scotland (INTERREG VA only)). - 1.3 If the contracting body is based in Ireland, the eTenders website must be used for supply and services contracts above €30,000 or £30,000 and for works contracts above €50,000 or £50,000. - 1.4 The contents of each tender must not be disclosed to any party outside of the formal evaluation process.
 Each tender should be viewed as restricted-commercial information until after the award decision. - 1.5 This rule at 1.1 above may only be varied in circumstances where a project operates in a single jurisdiction, i.e., where there are no project partners in any of the other jurisdictions and no project activity takes places in any other jurisdiction.

-ESTIMATED VALUE OF QUOTATIONS/ TENDERS MINIMUM

-ORDER (excluding VAT) REQUIRED DOCUMENTATION TO

-, , , REQUIRED

-(Where a potential supplier is RETAIN

-based in the sterling area,

-Lead Partners/Partners

-should use the sterling

-values quoted)

-BELOW EU THRESHOLDS

-Goods and services up to Evidence of a price check or quotation ons is not required

-€200.00 (£200.00) providing the costs incurred for the g goods and services can be

-considered reasonable.

-Depending on the goods/services ur •

-Partner/partner procuring may still w ish to obtain a price-check

-or quotes to satisfy itself that value for or public money is being

-obtained, and it would be considered d good practice to do this

-occasionally.

-Care should be taken to ensure that contracts for goods and

-services are not being deliberately d isaggregated to bring them

-under the £200/€200 limit.
-If this is s seen to be happening, the

-resulting expenditure will be deemed d ineligible.

-€200.01 to €5.000.00 A price check in advance of the A price check can take

-(£200.01 to £5,000.00) contract award with at least two the form of an oral or

-competent suppliers who written quote, internet

-ordinarily supply the relevant check, leaflet, or similar.

-service to ensure that value for

-money has been achieved.
-Details of price checks

-should be documented

-and retained on file for

-audit purposes.
+OHOTATIONS/ TENDEDS NAINIINAI INA ESTIMATED VALUE OF QUOTATIONS/ TENDERS MINIMUM ORDER (excluding VAT) REQUIRED DOCUMENTATION TO (Where a potential supplier is RETAIN based in the sterling area, Lead Partners/Partners should use the sterling values quoted) BELOW EU THRESHOLDS Goods and services up to Evidence of a price check or quotati ons is not required €200.00 (£200.00) providing the costs incurred for the goods and services can be considered reasonable.
+Depending on the goods/services un nder question, the Lead Partner/partner procuring may still w vish to obtain a price-check or quotes to satisfy itself that value f or public money is being obtained, and it would be considered d good practice to do this occasionally.
+Care should be taken to ensure that contracts for goods and services are not being deliberately of lisaggregated to bring them under the £200/€200 limit.
+If this is seen to be happening, the resulting expenditure will be deemed d ineligible. €200.01 to €5.000.00 A price check in advance of the A price check can take (£200.01 to £5,000.00) contract award with at least two the form of an oral or , , competent suppliers who written quote, internet ordinarily supply the relevant check, leaflet, or similar. service to ensure that value for , , money has been achieved.
+Details of price checks should be documented check was obtained check was obtained money has been achieved. should be documented and retained on file for audit purposes.
 Note: the date the price

-•

-check was obtained